aberner6/designingEthicalFutures/README.md

 * Focus: Speculative Futures
 * Lecture and activities:
     * Defining futurescaping, worldbuilding, scenario-making
-    * Group work to create and communicate a speculative scenario using [future dreams](https://github.com/aberner6/designingEthicalFutures/blob/master/handouts/scenarios+dreams.pdf) [trends and signals](https://github.com/aberner6/designingEthicalFutures/blob/master/handouts/goal+steps+arc+angles+signals+world-building.pdf), visual techniques for presenting the world within the scenario exists (video, collage, writing+image examples shared)
+    * Group work to create and communicate a speculative scenario using [future dreams](https://github.com/aberner6/designingEthicalFutures/blob/master/handouts/scenarios+dreams.pdf) , [trends and signals](https://github.com/aberner6/designingEthicalFutures/blob/master/handouts/goal+steps+arc+angles+signals+world-building.pdf), visual techniques for presenting the world within the scenario exists (video, collage, writing+image examples shared)

 ### Day 2
 * Focus: Worries and Opportunities
 * Lecture and activities:
     * The role of speculative design in futurescaping
-    * How to continue to deepen initial speculation through multiple lenses on that future, creating implication trees with [handout] (https://github.com/aberner6/designingEthicalFutures/blob/master/handouts/implications.pdf)
+    * How to continue to deepen initial speculation through multiple lenses on that future, creating implication trees with [handout](https://github.com/aberner6/designingEthicalFutures/blob/master/handouts/implications.pdf)
     * Identify the scenarios with the most risk and use as an opportunity for design
     * Brainstorm and prototype